ShahroodRC/WRO2025-FE-ShahroodRC/README.md

 **Design Choices**
 - **Rear-Wheel Drive**: A simple LEGO differential (1:1 ratio) ensures balanced torque distribution to the rear wheels, maintaining traction on competition surfaces (coefficient of friction ~0.7).
-- **Front-Wheel Steering**: Provides precise directional control with a ±45° steering range, optimized for WRO’s curved tracks and parking tasks.
+- **Front-Wheel Steering**: Provides precise directional control with a ±45° steering range, optimized for Future Engineers’ curved tracks and parking tasks.
 - **LEGO Tire 49.5 x 20**: Chosen for their 49.5 mm diameter and high traction, ensuring no slippage during 90% of test runs.
 - **Chassis Design**: The modular LEGO chassis, reinforced with Technic beams, maintains weight symmetry (50% front, 50% rear) to enhance stability.
 The design, shown in `3d-files/robot_complete.io`, integrates motors, sensors, and the EV3 Brick securely.
 - **Weight Symmetry**: Equal weight distribution across the chassis minimizes tipping risks during high-speed turns, contributing to a 90% success rate in navigation tests.